Primary

 The boards should be held firm and flat on your chest, not loosely balanced.
 Touch the bar to the boards like you would touch your chest in competition, pause, then press.
 It is not a half rep, it is a full effort press from a higher starting point.

-Want Board Press in your program?
+See where Board Press fits in your weekly plan

 Lie on a flat bench.